Julie-Fabre/bombcell/README.md

 Manual curation of electrophysiology spike sorted units is slow, laborious, and hard to standardize and reproduce.
 Bombcell is a powerful toolbox that addresses this problem, evaluating the quality of recorded units and extracting essential electrophysiological properties.
 Bombcell can replace manual curation or can be used as a tool to aid manual curation.
 See [this talk](https://youtu.be/CvXUtGzkXIY?si=lHkLN885OCb4WJEv) at the annual Neuropixels course about quality control.

-📢 We now have a Python version in beta!
-See the installation instructions below 📢
+📢 We are working on a Python version - it's expected to be ready for release in May 📢

 Please star the project to support us, using the top-right "⭐ Star" button.